 3. Best Climbing Leggings

 Much like climbing pants, climbing leggings should be stretchable and breathable.
-I know heaps of climbers who prefer this over climbing pants due to this feature.
+I know heaps of female climbers who prefer wearing a good fitting pair of women bouldering leggings over climbing pants due to this feature.
 But be careful not to pick pants that are slightly transparent or rip easily.

 Interestingly enough, you can find great leggings for climbing at stores that don’t specialize in climbing gear.
 Lululemon and Athleta have stretchy, breathable leggings that are perfect for any climber.
 They are also extremely popular due to the great designs, prints and colours.